OloruntobiOlurombi/Deploy-Static-Website-on-AWS/README.md

 >                  Field                                          Value
 >                  Origin > Domain Name                            Don't select the bucket from the dropdown list.
 Paste the Static website hosting endpoint of the form <bucket-name>.s3-website-region.amazonaws.com
+ >                  Origin > Enable Origin Shield                  No
+ >                  Default cache bahavior                         Use default settings
+ >                  Cache key and origin requests                  Use default settings